agungfir98/agungdev/data/blog/googlespreadsheetasdatabase.md

 ## Reading table data

-When accessing google sheet data, first we need to be authenticated before able to get the data.
-Then we create an instance of the google sheet, finally we can get the data by calling the function `get()` provided by the google which require an object parameter containing spreadsheetId, and range.
+When accessing google sheet data, first we need to be authenticated before being able to get the data.
+Then we create an instance of the google sheet, finally, we can get the data by calling the function `get()` provided by google which requires an object parameter containing spreadsheetId, and range.
 The documentation can be seen [here](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/get)

 ```js
 app.get("/", async (req, res) => {